sigmagamma/portl/README.md

 the game-specific json is an attempt to centralize all localization-related configuration into a single file.
 Rather than use conditional logic based on game within the code, we keep all related properties for each game within that file.
+Configuration grew a lot in portal 2,

 * game -  name of the game main folder . example "Portal"
 * shortname - name of the game for versioning
 * version - version of distribution
 * basegame - the name of inner central game folder. example "portal"
-* other_files - files that need translation or reconfiguration from sheets
+* other_files - files that need translation or reconfiguration from sheets (see below)
+* filter_files, filter_out_files - these are lists of file names to include/exclude files, used for debugging
 * max_chars_before_break - This determines the length of each line before portl puts a <cr> to create a new one.
+* total_chars_in_line - this is the total length of the line in order to allow right-alignment.
+* text_spacings - this is a collection of templates with the two properties above for repeated use in the sheets
 * mod_type - for old games like Portal use "custom".
 For later games use "dlc".
-* os - future use for other OS support
+* os - sort of deprecated, but keep as WIN in any case
 * vpk_file_name - should be the dir file in the basegame folder.
+Just the filename.
+* vpk_folders - this tells the program where to build the target VPKs and from what. null target_folder means this will be created in the mod folder.
 * compiler_game_service_path - If the game has no caption compiler, then this is the steam path under which the main game folder is found
 * compiler_game - name of the main folder for the compiler
 * compiler_game_path - additional path after the steam folder and into the basegame folder, such as \\Black Mesa\\bms
+* captions_prefix - This gets prefixed to every subtitle, we use <B> to make Courier New look better

 other_files reference:
 * name - basic filename without directory, language or suffix